Blue Line (Bangkok): Siemens EMU-BLE

-In 2017, BEM ordered 35 three-car Siemens Modular Metros as part of the line extension program.
+In 2017, BEM ordered 35 three-car as part of the line extension program.
 Under the contract, Siemens were to supply 35 trains and provide maintenance for ten years with a price tag of 20 billion baht.
 The fleet was built at the Siemens plant in Vienna and tested in Germany.
 The first train arrived in 2019 with all trains delivered by early 2020.